Why should I hire Wesley-Rankin students?

 - identify a primary supervisor for the intern who will provide weekly coaching and maintain excellent communication with intern and Wesley-Rankin

-- complete a mid-term and end-of-term performance evaluation of intern (20 min each)
+- complete a beginning-of-term and end-of-term performance evaluation of intern (20 min each)

 - help the intern determine the best way to represent their experience at your company on their resume at the end of the internship